dirgaantariputri-cmyk/ai-customer-service-response-generator-/README.md

 I also learned that testing a prompt against multiple customer scenarios is important because a prompt that works for one situation may not perform equally well in another.

-This project helped me practice the complete basic prompt-engineering workflow:
+This project helped me practice the basic prompt engineering workflow:

-**Design → Test → Evaluate → Improve → Document**
+**Design → Test → Evaluate → Document**

 ---